-In HTTP Flood attack, multiple HTTP requests are generated simultaneously against a target server.
+In an HTTP Flood attack, multiple HTTP requests are generated simultaneously against a target server.
 This leads to exhaustion of network resources of that server and thus fails to serve actual users’ requests.
 The variations of HTTP Flood attacks are – HTTP GET attack and HTTP POST attack.

 - DNS amplification –

-Assume a scenario where you call pizza hut and ask them to call you back on a number and tell all the combinations of pizzas they have along with the toppings and deserts.
+Assume a scenario where you call pizza hut and ask them to call you back on a number and tell all the combinations of pizzas they have along with the toppings and desserts.
 You generated a large output with a very small input.
 But, the catch is the number you gave them is not yours.
 Similarly, DNS Amplification works by requesting a DNS server from a spoofed IP address and structuring your request so that the DNS server responds with a large amount of data to the target victim.

 DDoS mitigation –

-Preventing DDoS attack is harder than DoS attacks because the traffic comes from multiple sources and it becomes difficult to actually separate malicious hosts from the non-malicious hosts.
+Preventing DDoS attacks is harder than DoS attacks because the traffic comes from multiple sources and it becomes difficult to actually separate malicious hosts from the non-malicious hosts.
 Some of the mitigation techniques that can be used are:

 - Blackhole routing –

 In blackhole routing, the network traffic is directed to a ‘black hole’.
-In this, both the malicious traffic and non-malicious traffic gets lost in the black hole.
-This countermeasure is useful when the server is experiencing DDoS attack and all the traffic is diverted for the upkeep of the network.
+In this, both the malicious traffic and non-malicious traffic get lost in the black hole.
+This countermeasure is useful when the server is experiencing a DDoS attack and all the traffic is diverted for the upkeep of the network.

 - Rate limiting